The Kraton Ngayogyakarta Hadiningrat in Yogyakarta, Indonesia

 The Kraton Palace is very revered by the locals.
 For this reason, the guest is advised to wear casual and decent outfits.
 No sunglasses, caps, miniskirts, and shorts.
 It is also not allowed to take photographs at the palace, as well as exhibition rooms such as Batik Museum.

 Kraton is located at the center of Yogyakarta and is easy reaching it from the Tugu Railway Station.
 From the railway station, head over to Malioboro 1 shelter Bus, which is about 400 meters from Tugu Railway Station.
 Board Transjogja Bus Line 2A, this will take you right in front of the palace.

 Apart from buses, you can also get to the Kraton by traditional cars like Andong, pedicab, or a horse carriage.

 The entrance fee to Kraton is Rp.15 for both children and adults.
 There are two entrance gates to the palace.
 Tickets are sold at both gates, and visitors can buy using local and foreign currency.

-To understand more about the Kraton Palace, it is advisable that you hire a local tour guide to help you.
+To understand more about Kraton Palace, you should hire a local tour guide to help you.
 The tour guide price can be negotiated down, so don’t take the first quote.
-Alternatively, you can seek the help of the palace servants who are very warm and hospitable and they will be more than happy to answer any question about the palace.
+Alternatively, you can seek the help of the palace servants who are very warm and hospitable, and they will be more than happy to answer any question about the palace.

-You will find several souvenirs shops lining up the street in front of the palace, where you can purchase paintings, keychain, mask, clothes, and batik.
+You will find several souvenirs shops lining up the street in front of the palace, where you can purchase paintings, keychain, masks, clothes, and batik.

 The palace is opened to the public from 8.30 am to 12.30 pm, and closes at 11.00 am on Fridays and Saturdays.